injectionmethod/irc/README.md

 - New Ciphers
 - More Useability

--command line usage: irc help
+- command line usage: irc help